 Shooting stars sped across the sky in the blink of an eye.

-We soon left the wide track to head straight upward along a narrow and steep trail.
+We soon left the wide track to head straight upwards along a narrow and steep trail.

 The climb got harder as we stepped up the rocky trail heading ever higher.

-It’s a very straight forward trail to follow and one of the guides followed close behind us as the remained of the guides helped the younger children with the rest of the group.
+It’s a very straight forward trail to follow and one of the guides followed close behind us as the remainder of the guides helped the younger children with the rest of the group.

 A thin strip of orange was starting to appear on the horizon as we sat in awe surrounded by lots of trekkers.

-The rest of our party arrived soon after to catch the bright rays of the sun peaking up over the land below.
+The rest of our party arrived soon after to catch the bright rays of the sun peeking up over the land below.

 But this wasn’t the true summit!!

-That lay along another trail stretching upward along the crest of the volcano crater.
+That lay along another trail stretching upwards along the crest of the volcano crater.